 Why this recipe works

-- Moist muffins- These are made with melted butter and greek yogurt which makes these muffins extra moist and tender.
+- Texture- the muffins have a perfect balance of textures, with a soft, moist interior contrasting beautifully with the crunchy crumble topping.
+They are made with melted butter and greek yogurt which makes these muffins extra moist and tender.

 - Time- These come together in under an hour from start to finish and are perfect when you are short on time but want to make a delicious muffin.